jeromerg/NCase/README.md

 Install-Package NCase, NCase.XunitAdapter
 ```

-NCase is not officially released yet: The API is quite stable, but further commits may introduce breaking changes.
+NCase is not officially released yet: Further commits may introduce breaking changes.

 Comparison to Moq: The first test case
 ----------------------------------------